jasl/vibe_photos_v4/blueprints/m1/m1_development_plan.md

 UI expectations:
 - Filters at the top of the list page; grid layout (4–6 per row depending on CSS).
 - Each card shows thumbnail + `scene_type` + boolean flags.
-- Detail page shows primary path, size, mtime, EXIF when available, and classifier metadata.
+- Detail page shows a logical path (for example, a path relative to the configured album root or a user-friendly label), size, mtime, EXIF when available, and classifier metadata; it MUST NOT expose absolute filesystem paths or `file://` URIs.
+- All image content (originals and thumbnails) is served via Flask routes keyed by `image_id` (such as `/image/<image_id>` or `/thumbnail/<image_id>`); templates SHOULD NOT embed raw OS paths.
 - If thumbnail caching is implemented, write generated thumbnails to `cache/images/thumbnails/` and have `GET /thumbnail/<image_id>` read from there.

 ## 7. Suggested Package Layout & Entrypoints